jthies/WI4450/README.md

 # Special Topics in CSE: High Performance Computing for Linear Algebra

-## Homework 1: Conjugate Gradient Method
+## Homework 1: Conjugate Gradient Method with OpenMP

 In this exercise, we will exploit **shared memory parallelism** to solve a standard partial differential equation, the 3D Poisson equation: